ereteog/covid19-kb/README.md

 # covid-19-search

-An API made to index / search  and analyse Coronavirus related papaers.
+An API made to index / search  and analyse Coronavirus related papers.
-The papers are published by this [kaggle challenge](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge)
+The papers are published by this [Kaggle challenge](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge)

 ## Requirement
 You need to download papers from Kaggle challenge page.

-This project uses Elasticsearch 7.X, you can use the docker container using the dockercompose file in `container`:
+This project uses Elasticsearch 7, you can use the docker container using the docker-compose file in `containers`:
 ```
 docker-compose -f containers/docker-compose.yml up
 ```